Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 When changing consensus extension code, check these questions:

-- Does this preserve transaction-set equality as the core consensus identity?
+- Does this preserve transaction-set identity as the core consensus identity?
 - Does every extension wait have a bounded fallback?
 - Does validator_quorum entropy require active-validator quorum alignment?
 - Can one bad validator deny entropy to an honest quorum?
 It must not.